LTUC/amman-dotnet-401d2/Curriculum/Class05/Lab.md

 - Include a Readme.md (contents described below)

 ## Directions
+- This is part 1 of a 2 part assignment.
 - Using all 4 of the Object Oriented Principles (OOPs):
 		- Build out the hierarchical class structure of a zoo within Visual Studio and a digital diagram.
 		- There should be at least 3 layers of inheritance with at least 6 different types of animals.